 A generic, spec-compliant, thorough implementation of the OAuth request-signing logic

-A generic, spec-compliant, thorough implementation of the OAuth request-signing logic.
+A generic, spec-compliant, thorough implementation of the OAuth request-signing logic for python

 OAuth often seems complicated and difficult-to-implement.
 There are several prominent libraries for handling OAuth requests, but they all suffer from one or both of the following:

 - They predate the OAuth 1.0 spec, AKA RFC 5849.